-The Complainant and the member must submit written evidence and/or submissions and witness statements in advance of the Hearing.
-The Registrar must receive such papers not less than 14 days prior to the date fixed for the Professional Conduct Hearing.
-Such papers will be circulated to the Professional Conduct Panel, the Complainant and the member, at least 7 days prior to the Hearing.
+The Complainant and Member must submit written evidence and/or submissions and witness statements in advance of the Hearing.
+The Registrar must receive such papers not less than 10 working days prior to the date fixed for the Professional Conduct Hearing.
+Such papers will be circulated to the Professional Conduct Panel, the Complainant and the member, at least 5 working days prior to the Hearing.
 The Professional Conduct Panel may take advice on these papers, any other evidence, and procedural matters from the FHT’s solicitor or such other relevant person as may be deemed appropriate.

-5.10.1 Where a Complainant or member is invited to the Professional Conduct Hearing and fails or refuses, without good reason or notice, to attend; the Professional Conduct Panel has the power to decide either:
+Where a Complainant or Member is invited to the Professional Conduct Hearing and fails or refuses, without good reason or notice, to attend; the Professional Conduct Panel has the power to decide either:

-II.
-To adjourn the hearing to a date not less than 14 days in advance;
+- To adjourn the hearing to a date not less than 28 days in advance;

 What constitutes good reason shall be solely at the discretion of the Professional Conduct Panel.

-Decisions made by the Professional Conduct Panel require a majority.
-The Professional Conduct Panel, having regard to the findings, may impose one or more of the following outcomes.
+12.7 Decisions made by the Professional Conduct Panel require a majority.

 If as a result of the Professional Conduct Hearing, action by the member is deemed necessary, then a formal warning will be given to them (confirmed in writing).
 This warning will give details of the following: